howerj/dbcc/readme.md

 ## Bugs / To Do

+* Generated manual page from this markdown "readme.md" file.
+* For versions going forward, especially versions that break the generated C code, it might be nice to have an option to generate previous versions of the code.
+* Support CAN-FD (big task).
 * Make definitions for message-ids and Data-Length-Codes so the user does not have to make them as either an enumeration or a define.
 * Make the bit-fields more useful